Union of Agricultural Workers of Korea

 The Union of Agricultural Workers of Korea (UAWK; or Korean Federation of Agricultural Workers) is a trade union and mass organization for agricultural workers in North Korea.
 It is one of the most important mass organizations in the country.
-UAWK was founded in 1946 and reformed in 1965 along the lines of North Korean leader Kim Il-sung's landmark Theses on the Socialist Rural Question in Our Country.
-The organization is a member of the popular front Democratic Front for the Reunification of Korea and is directly controlled by the Central Committee of the ruling Workers' Party of Korea.
+UAWK was founded in 1946 and reformed in 1965 along the lines of North Korean leader Kim Il Sung's landmark Theses on the Socialist Rural Question in Our Country.
+The organization is directly controlled by the Central Committee of the ruling Workers' Party of Korea.

 UAWK educates its 1.6 million members – farmers as well as office workers and manual laborers in the farming sector – on agricultural issues.
 Additionally, the organization educates on ideological matters, including Juche.
 The current chairman is Han Jong-hyok.

 History

 The Union was founded as the Farmers' Union of North Korea(북조선농민동맹) on 31 January 1946.
 In February 1951, it was combined with its South Korean equivalent, the General Federation of Farmers' Unions(농민조합총연맹), to form the Farmers' Union of Korea(조선농민동맹).
 The organization adopted its current name on 25 March 1965.
-The reason behind the name change was a decision to renew the organization according to the guidelines set in Kim Il-sung's 1964 landmark work on agricultural policy, Theses on the Socialist Rural Question in Our Country.
+The reason behind the name change was a decision to renew the organization according to the guidelines set in Kim Il Sung's 1964 landmark work on agricultural policy, Theses on the Socialist Rural Question in Our Country.

 Organization

 The organization is headquartered in the capital Pyongyang.
 It is directly controlled by the Central Committee of the ruling Workers' Party of Korea.
-UAWK is a member of the popular front Democratic Front for the Reunification of Korea.
+UAWK was a member of the popular front Democratic Front for the Reunification of Korea until its dissolution in 2024.
 UAWK publishes the journal Agricultural Working People of Korea in Korean and English.

 The current chairman of UAWK is Han Jong-hyok.
 His predecessors were Kim Chang-yop(김창엽) and Ri Myong-kil(리명길), who in turn was preceded by Seong San-sop(성산섭) from April 1998.
 Seong was preceded by Choe Seong-suk(최성숙), who became chairman in 1993.